Providers at our Englewood Dermatology Center

 Dr. Stone began her working career in Plano, TX, before moving to Colorado where she has been a part of our Englewood dermatology center.
 After practicing alone as a dermatologist for eight years, she expanded her office by bringing on a Physician Assistant, Amy Huber, PA-C, to assist her with her growing practice.
 Her office is adjoined to her husband’s, who practices oral, maxillofacial, and facial plastic surgery.

 Dr. Stone is an active participant at national meetings of the American Academy of Dermatology and regularly gives presentations to local physicians’ groups and community groups.
 Besides being a dermatologist, she enjoys spending time with her husband, Dr. Thomas Stone, and their six children.
 She also enjoys running, doing Pilates, and skiing.

 Amy J. Huber, PA-C

 Amy has acted as sub-investigator on numerous clinical trials and continues to have an interest in research.
 She regularly attends the annual meeting of the American Academy of Dermatology and accumulates over 50 hours of continuing medical education per year.
-Amy recently passed national recertifying exams in both medicine and surgery, as PA's are required to do so every six years in order to maintain licensure.
-Amy is a member of AAPA and SDPA, becoming one of the original 150 members of PA's in dermatology in the latter.
+Amy recently passed national recertifying exams in both medicine and surgery, as PA’s are required to do so every six years to maintain licensure.
+Amy is a member of AAPA and SDPA, becoming one of the original 150 members of PA’s in dermatology in the latter.
 She became an SDPA Diplomat in 2012, which required 100 additional hours of Dermatology medical education.
 Her other interests include spending time with her husband and three young children, biking, hiking, and spending time outdoors.